Puputnik/CNV_Methylation_Genome_Biol_2022/README.md

 # CNV_Methylation_Genome_Biol_2022

-"liftOver","vroom","gwascat","tidyr"
+Requires:

-## Copy Number variation results pmd
+R packages: "liftOver","vroom","gwascat","tidyr"

-/usr/bin/Rscript /tank/USB/LIQUID_BIOPSY_MAIN_REVISION/SCRIPTS/CNV_meth_REMORA.R /tank/USB/LIQUID_BIOPSY_MAIN_REVISION/SCRIPTS/dict_chr.tsv /tank/USB3/FAST5_AMIR/REMORA/ISPRO.S1.meg242.remora1.edgefix.modbam2bed.5mC.cut0.667.hg38.bed     /tank/USB/LIQUID_BIOPSY_MAIN_REVISION/CNV_METH/SEGMENTATI/19_326.txt PMD_HMD/PMD_CNV/19_326.cnv_meth.R NO  /tank/USB3/FAST5_AMIR/PMD_HMD/solo_WCGW_inCommonPMDs.hg38.formatted.bed  &
+## PMD and Genome average methylation calculation in 10MB bins and in Copy Number Altered regions

 put hg19 segmentation results from NanoGladiator in ~/CNV_meth/data/CNV/ You can use any other software for CNV analysis as soon as you used hg19 as reference genome and the segmentation results files are tab separated files formatted in this way: